okfn/opendefinition/source/open-definition-dev.markdown

 #### 1.2 Acceptable Conditions
 The **license** *may* condition the permissions granted in Section 1.1 on compliance with the following conditions.
-Other conditions are not generally permitted if they meaningfully limit or otherwise impact the permissions required in Section 1.1.
+Other conditions are not permitted if they meaningfully limit or otherwise impact the permissions required in Section 1.1.